jesseDMoore1994/dry-python-returns/dry-python-returns.md

   - __containers__ are special boxes that are use to wrap values in a computational context.
 (In Haskell, these types would be considered instances of Monad.)
-    - as we all know, A Monad is just a monoid in the category of endofunctors :)

   - __compositional helpers__ are tools that can be used to make first class function use with our containers more pythonic and remove some